-No one really needed another reason to boycott roadside zoos, but PETA’s giving you one anyway, and it may take you by surprise: fires.
-While tragedies can happen anywhere, the last few years have seen an alarming pattern of fires linked to faulty wiring, unattended space heaters, and other instances of carelessness at shoddy tourist traps around the country—just further examples of the neglect that these dumps have become known for.
+No one really needed another reason to boycott roadside zoos, but PETA’s giving you one anyway, and it may surprise you: fires.
+Although tragedies can happen anywhere, the past few years have seen an alarming pattern of fires linked to faulty wiring, unattended space heaters, and other instances of carelessness at shoddy tourist traps around the country—just further examples of the neglect that these dumps have become known for.
 See for yourself:

 Between 40 and 50 animals were reportedly killed in a February 24 petting zoo fire at Cockrill’s Country Critters in Austin, Arkansas.
 An electrical fire apparently broke out in a barn that housed the operation’s “exotic” animals.
 Prairie dogs, chinchillas, hedgehogs, parakeets, cockatoos, ducks, lemurs, and several reptiles were reportedly among the dozens killed.
 The “fire killed most of [the] animals,” the Arkansas Democrat-Gazette reported.
 An iguana who was injured in the blaze reportedly had to have a portion of her tail amputated.